 The good news is that no one in the military community needs to miss out on the wonderful tradition of turkey, stuffing and pumpkin pie.
 If you aren’t cooking this year, there are still some great opportunities for you to experience Thanksgiving dinner, as part of the military family.

 If you’re hosting this year and have a few extra chairs open, consider adopting a service member.
-There are formal programs through most of the chapels on installations, but you can also just invite people from your service member’s command.
-Or anyone really!
+There are formal programs through most of the chapels on installations.
+Additionally, you can also just invite people from your service member’s command.

 It’s All about the Troops

 It gets even better.
 For as long as we can remember, the military has another great Thanksgiving dinner tradition.
-Instead of the regular serving line, the Thanksgiving dinner is served to the troops by their leadership.
-NCOs, General Officers, Commanders, all of them get dressed up and spend hours on the serving line, ensuring their troops have a fantastic meal.
+Instead of the regular serving line, Thanksgiving dinner is served to the troops by their leadership.
+NCOs, General Officers, Commanders, all get dressed to spend hours on the serving line.
 It’s one of those times you can see just how proud these leaders are of their troops.
-Stationed at Fort Bragg?
-Here’s your Thanksgiving meal schedule.